igorbonadio/toy_compiler/docs/language_reference.md

 ## Functions

-Functions are one of the most important things in Likely.
+Functions are one of the most important things.

 You can define functions:

 ```python
 sum = function(a, b): a + b